June 27 Lava Flow Update – 11/10/14

 Sunday evening, HVO described that the flow had split into three separate lobes, one of which was moving along the existing flow towards the cemetery.
 Another was moving down the road towards the transfer stations.
 The third lobe was moving towards an abandoned set of buildings across the street from the transfer station.

 Sunday afternoon, one of the lobes, the one along the road, had come in contact with a cinder pile surrounding a newly installed metal power pole.

 Moderate to heavy smoke conditions are reported in the area with light trade winds blowing the smoke in a south-southwest direction towards Leilani and lower Puna areas.
 There is a chance that smoke conditions may increase and residents down wind who have a history of respiratory issues should take necessary precautions.

-Residents in the area remain on an evacuation notice and will continue to be kept informed on the flow conditions.
+Residents down slope of the flow remain on an evacuation advisory and will continue to be kept informed on the flow status and advancement.

-Additionally, the road closure of Pahoa Village Road between Apa’a Street and Post Office Road continues.
+Additionally, Pahoa Village Road between Apa’a Street and the Post Office Road remains closed.

-Around the clock operations continue for Civil Defense and public safety personnel to maintain observations of the flow and ensure public safety.
+Around the clock operations continue for Civil Defense and public safety personnel to maintain a careful watch of the flow and to ensure public safety.